 Several different types of pet allergies are relatively common including dust mite sensitivity and sensitivity to chemicals such as latex or aerosol.
 Nonetheless, the absolutely most common allergies that may be affecting your pet are environmental allergies that include ragweed, grass, pollen, mold, and trees.

-What Kind of Symptoms Will My Pet Exhibit If It Has Allergies?
+What Symptoms Will My Pet Exhibit If She Has Allergies?

 Below you will find user submitted natural remedies for pets with allergies.
-Our most popular treatment for allergies in humans, apple cider vinegar, is also very effective for pets.
+The most popular treatment for allergies in dogs is apple cider vinegar.
 Many users have also suggested dietary changes for your cat or dog; food allergies to certain brands are quite common.
-Please let us know if you try any of the remedies mentioned below for your beloved pet!